 Bat Exclusion

-The best method of bat removal is to close off the entry point they are using to get into your house.
+The best way of removing bats from your home is to seal off all possible entrances.
 This is called exclusion.
 It is done by sealing all holes or openings that are bigger than an inch.
-The most common entry points for bats include attics, chimneys, and roofs.
-You can allow bats to exit your home but not return.
+Attics, chimneys, roofs are the most common entry points to bats.
+After the exclusion process, you can use a one-way door to allow the bats to leave but not get back in.
 Once they are gone, you need to permanently seal off all possible entry points so other animals cannot access your home.

 Removing Bats in the Attic